bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/try...catch.md

 ### Conditional catch-blocks

-You can create “Conditional `catch`-blocks” by combining `try...catch` blocks with `if...else if...else` structures, like this:
+You can create "Conditional `catch`-blocks” by combining `try...catch` blocks with `if...else if...else` structures, like this:

     try {
       myroutine(); // may throw three types of exceptions